 - LIR-PARTITIONED PI: This allows an LIR to document distribution and delegate management of allocated space within their organisation.
 Address space with a status of LIR-PARTITIONED is not considered used.
 When the addresses are used, a more specific inetnum should be registered. - EARLY-REGISTRATION: This is used by the RIPE Database administration when transferring pre-RIR registrations from the ARIN Database.
 The value can be changed by database users (except for ALLOCATED PA).
 Only the RIPE Database administrators can create objects with this value. - NOT-SET: This indicates that the registration was made before the "status:" attributes became mandatory for inetnum objects.
 The object has not been updated since then.
 New objects cannot be created with this value.
 The value can be changed by database users. - ASSIGNED PA: This address space has been assigned to an End User for use with services provided by the issuing LIR.
-It cannot be kept when terminating services provided by the LIR. - ASSIGNED PI: This address space has been assigned to an End User and can be kept as long as the criteria for the original assignment are met.
-It cannot be re-assigned or further assigned to other parties. - ASSIGNED ANYCAST: This address space has been assigned for use in TLD anycast networks.
+It cannot be kept when terminating services provided by the LIR. - ASSIGNED PI: This address space has been assigned to an End User for a specific purpose.
+It cannot be used to make further assignments to other parties. - ASSIGNED ANYCAST: This address space has been assigned for use in TLD anycast networks.
 It cannot be kept when no longer used for TLD anycast services.